Guide 14 chapters

 What Works

-• Starting with your logo (nobody cares until you've established relevance)
+• Opening with your logo (nobody cares until you've earned it)

-• Generic stock footage (looks like every other law firm ad)
+• Generic stock footage that looks like every other firm

-• Tiny phone numbers (if they can't read it from the couch, it's useless)
+• Tiny phone numbers unreadable from the couch

 Creative Rotation